Skip to main content

 Submit a Change Request

-As a Referrer or Merchant, there are instances where you may need to update your bank account information or add a new bank account.
+As a Referrer or Merchant, you might encounter instances where you need to update your bank account information or add a new bank account.

-To learn more about the specifics of adding or updating a bank account, see our Account Maintenance articles:
+To learn more about the specifics of adding or updating a bank account, see the Account Maintenance articles:

-The processes outlined below will outline how to submit a Change Request to update your or your Merchant’s bank account information.
+The processes below outline how to submit a Change Request to update your or your Merchant’s bank account information.

 See Test Bank Account Change Requests in the Sandbox Environment for parameters that can be used to review the outcome of various Change Request results.